 That night, you cried until you fell asleep.

 You wanted to tell all this, to let him know that he was wrong.
 But you didn’t.
 It didn’t seem like something that you could share on a bright Friday morning, when the two of you were just lazying around in a coffee shop, trying to catch up with each other’s lives.
 Another part of you thought that explaining such a thing was simply pointless.
 And at the time, you just didn’t feel like explaining yourself to anyone.

 You still don’t know why you burst out crying that night.
 Probably there are some repressed feelings or memories from your past that needs to heal–or probably you just feel really vulnerable because you’ve opened up yourself so much to someone lately.
 Maybe, subconsciously, you are afraid.
 The last time you were being vulnerable and dropped your guards down, you got hurt real bad.
 You didn’t see that one coming, and you fell flat on your face.
 It was good to get hurt that way, though.
 Because when it hit you that hard, something snapped inside of you.
 You realized that you love yourself enough to not let people treat you badly.
 You told yourself to be careful next time.

 And then you met him.

 A few days ago, he told you how he loved the movie, Up.
 You remember that movie well; that you cried several times when you watched it a long time ago.
-For some reasons, one of the things that struck you in the opening was the always-there realization on how people were so used to think that they would have more time.
+For some reason, one of the things that struck you in the opening was the always-there realization of how people were so used to think that they would have more time.
 That there would always be tomorrow, next week, next month, or next year–and then suddenly realized that they had run out of time.
-So they started to look back in despair, seeing the things they had missed out in life, the things that was once possible but had now become impossible.
+So they started to look back in despair, seeing the things they had missed out in life, the things that were once possible but had now become impossible.
 The movie always reminds you to live every moment as if it was your last–and to live a life without what-ifs.

 You remember this one time, a few months ago, when you asked yourself, “What if I said hello to that guy over there?”